wwymak/udacity-selfdrivingcar-nd/CarND-Vehicle-Detection/README.md

 4 classification + 4 bounding box detection layers branching off from the last 4 conv blocks, and also the full SSD300 network
 (using the pretrained weights)

-The training script for the mobilenet ssd is [here](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-ssd-training.py) and the prediction and movie creation task on this network is [here](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-ssd-predict.ipynb)

 ### Mobilenet SSD
 As a learning task, I constructed a SSD network with a mobilenet backend instead of the VGG16 backend.

-The network architecture is shown [here](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-architecture.md).
+The network architecture is shown in  [mobilenet-architecture.md](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Vehicle-Detection/mobilenet-architecture.md).

 It uses [mobilenet](https://arxiv.org/pdf/1704.04861.pdf) as the feature extractor, and the output from the last 4 pointwise conv layers (after relu activation) is fed into the object classifier and the box classifiers for object detection.
 I chose mobilenet as a base as mobilenets are optimsed to be more efficient in terms of computing time and is also less memory intense.
 This is